uCreate-Vishal/php_tea_talks/POCs/custom-api-exception/readme.md

 > php artisan serve

 ## Run Demo
-As this POC is only build for APIs so to run demostration either you setup any frontend API integration OR any API Testing tool like [Postman](https://learning.getpostman.com/getting-started/).
+As this POC is only build for APIs so to run demonstration either you setup any frontend API integration OR any API Testing tool like [Postman](https://learning.getpostman.com/getting-started/).

 As example there is an API endpoint available:
 > GET {APP_URL}/api/show-api-exception